 We conduct a Board performance evaluation biennially.
-Upon its completion, we provide a written report to shareholding Ministers outlining the results of the evaluation, including an assessment of how compliance has rated within the broader GOC policy framework.
+Upon its completion, we provide a written report to the shareholding Ministers of Energy Queensland Limited outlining the results of the evaluation, including an assessment of how compliance has rated within the broader GOC policy framework.

 We are committed to ethical and responsible decision making and have in place a suite of governance policies to establish this framework.

 These include the Compliance, Fraud Control, Delegation of Authority, Conflict of Interest, Reportable Gifts and Purchasing Policies and the Energex Purchasing Manual.

 These policies apply to our Board and all personnel and are advocated through a top-down approach by our Board and senior management.

 Additional obligations of Directors are set out in the Energex Board Charter and the Directors' and Officers' Handbook.